 What’s with all the 45NRTH options?!

-You’ll notice that 3 of the 5 tires listed below are made by 45NRTH.
-This is because they came out with the original studded fat bike tire (the Dillinger) and continue to be at the cutting edge of studded fat bike tire design.
-They are the only manufacturer with multiple models of studded fat bike tires to choose from.
+You’ll notice that 45NRTH makes 3 of the 5 tires listed above.
+This is because they introduced the original studded fat bike tire (the Dillinger) and continue to be at the cutting edge of studded fat bike tire design.
+And they are the only manufacturer with multiple models of studded fat bike tires to choose from.